 Viktor asserted that it was our duty to fulfill the tasks which life sets up for us by discovering the right answers to its problems.
 To me, it’s a bit more subjective; the answers that I’ve created are the ones which are right to me.
 And they’re the ones that will keep me going, because Logotherapy taught me that it was my duty, and my honor, to make myself worthy of my suffering.
 Like the blacksmith who chisels away at a lump of scolding iron, I’m slowly breaking apart an old self which sought hedonistic pleasure, refusing to confront pain, like Narcissus.

 Viktor taught me that suffering was inevitable, but that character was special.
-A Christian philosopher once noted that the only things that we could take with us upon death are our deeds.
+A Christian philosopher once noted that the only possessions we could take with us upon death are our deeds; that’s true symbolically if not literally, for they afford us the gift of immortality through their everlasting essence.
 Therefore, in the end, the only thing that really matters is how we live and what we do, and how we respond to a world that often doesn’t care.
 But, as cliche as it is, I have no right to demand goodness of anyone until I manifest it myself first.
 And that goodness, according to Frankl, will remain sealed in the great history of our expanding universe, with nothing, and no one, being able to ever remove it — our deeds, unlike our corporeal selves, will last forever.